OoO-11/KEmulator-mmpp/README.md

 ## 4. Thanks
 This project includes code licensed under the Mozilla Public License 2.0 (MPL-2.0).
-See the LICENSE file for details.
+See the LICENSE for details.

 I referred to https://github.com/usernameak/sktemu to get info about LBM file format and Keycodes, and other details.
 It helped me a lot.
 Thanks!